 Note: In 1864, the original courthouse was burned by Union troops under the command of General A J “Whiskey” Smith.
 Following the Civil War the present courthouse was built and completed in January 1872.
 The Marshall County courthouse is a similar style as the architect and contractor were the same.

 See: National Register of Historic Places – Lafayette County Courthouse

 Location: 300 North Lamar Boulevard / Monroe Avenue

 Built: 2000 – 2002

 Architect: Johnson Bailey Henderson McNeel Architects

 Contractor: ANCO Construction, Inc. of Corinth

 Description: The building faces west and is a two story red colored brick and concrete structure.
+The building is located in the center of the city to the north of the courthouse.
 The west front has a central portico with four columns rising to the roof line.
 A long two story porch extends along the west side.
 The roof is hipped.

 See: The architect, Johnson Bailey Henderson McNeel Architects, also designed the Justice Center in Lee County.